Lungs Acinar Adenocarcinoma

 19. Immune System Weakening: Conditions that suppress the immune system can make it harder for the body to control cancerous cell growth.

-20. Inflammatory Lung Diseases: Chronic inflammation in the lungs due to conditions like bronchitis might contribute to cancer development.
+20. Inflammatory Lung Diseases: Chronic inflammation in the lungs due to conditions like might contribute to cancer development.

 21. Occupational Hazards: Jobs involving exposure to asbestos, coal dust, and other harmful substances increase the likelihood of lung cancer.